scuzzydude/asimov/asimov.md

 Works of art don't just have historical value.
 They have potential value.
 And anything that is one of a kind has vanity value.

 Genius and Vanity are intangible, but real.
 This is one problem people have understanding money.
 Most people can understand equities, a share of stock is partial ownership of company.
-And most people can understand a fixed currency - a gold-standard dollar is an actual gold coin.
+Most people can understand a fixed currency - a gold-standard dollar is an actual gold coin.
 People used to understand that a paper dollar bill was backed by gold locked down under Fort Knox.[^1] But the floating dollar?
 That's backed by the "full faith of the United States Government" which I would argue is neither tangible nor real.
 I mean, the US Government consists of people we elected, I don't think I need to make a list of examples of all those faithless hypocrites.
 And bitcoin?
 Backed by mathematics?
 Mathematics is a form of genius humanity has created collectively through history, but it's as much of an abstraction as faith in a government.

-Genius and vanity are timeless.
+Genius and Vanity are timeless.

 Genius is timeless.
-I don't mean to imply that if we put old Leo in a time machine and brought him to the year 2021 he'd need a week and he'd be rocking an iPhone while talking smack at crypto developers while puffin' on a vape pen, giving Banksy a run for a money spray-painting a masterpiece portrait of Queen Bey on the side of a railcar.
+I don't mean to imply that if we put old Leo in a time machine and brought him to the year 2021 in a week he'd be rocking an iPhone while talking smack at crypto developers, puffin' on a vape pen, giving Banksy a run for a money spray-painting a masterpiece portrait of Queen Bey on the side of a railcar.
 No, he'd probably be spooked to death and think he was surrounded by sorcery.
 If I could talk to him, engineer to engineer, I think he would be able to understand Boolean logic, the basis of digital logic, and then quickly be able to fathom how simple but extraordinarily complex these wondrous machines are.
 He'd understand it, not sure he'd believe it.
 His next stop would probably be either the confessional or the liquor store.

 Vanity is timeless as well.
 I am sure we all know of people who like to name things after themselves, sometimes when they didn't have anything to do with creating it in the first place, sometimes when the creations weren't even that fabulous to begin with.
 I am talking to you, Mister Toyota Center, we all know it is the house *The Dream* built.